airpair/getting-started-with-chrome-devtools/post.md

 In the Sources tab you have access to all the scripts currently loaded by Chrome.
 By opening `app.js` and clicking a line number, I can toggle a breakpoint.
 A list of all breakpoints (whether active or not) is visible in the bottom on the window.

 Let's set a breakpoint at the beginning of `addNewGame()`.
 As soon as the function runs, whether through the UI or from the Console, the browser will pause execution.
-The Scope panel show you the current state of all variable in both window and global scope.
-You can even use the Console to run commands against the current snapshop of the variables.
+The Scope panel shows the current state of all variable in both window and global scope.
+You can even use the Console to run commands against the current snapshot of the variables.

 Using F10 (Step-Over) will take you step-by-step through the function and after each step you can see how the variables change in Scope.
-You can expand any objects to drill-down into their properties.
+You can expand any object to drill-down into its properties.

 Clicking the play button (F8) will continue execution until the next breakpoint.
-If no other breakpoints are set it will playthough to the end of the function.
+If no other breakpoints are set it will play through to the end of the function.

 ##Deeper Dive
 We just barely scratched the surface of what Chrome DevTools has to offer but this will get any developer started.
 We'll take a look at advanced features such as monitoring network traffic and performance in Part 2.
 We'll also look at some ways to use CDT when working with frameworks like AngularJS.